taboca/browser-adaptation-dynamic-theme/README.md

 ![](https://raw.githubusercontent.com/taboca/themematcher/master/images/10_blend_about.png)

+# Research

+## Inverting Page Contents Inverts Toolbars

+* Use Case @ FirefoxInvertColors Project — this project is an extension that promises to invert the colors.
+This is an interesting case to pay attention and to reason about what would happen when the page change content color.
+This may also signal some interesting ways to sniff/check current page color values. https://github.com/Max-Github/FireFoxInvertColors.

+* In theory, inverting the content should seamlessly work; however we do not trigger a change in the theme just based on any change.
+Therefore, one consideration here would be to put some theme filters built in the extension, or, alternatively, have a system to recheck page contents.
+At the earliest version, 1.0, all the times a tab is switched/updated the theme is updated anyway.
+But with an optimization, such feature would go away since an ideal scenario is to take the content from the cache.

+## Adapting the Firefox Theme to the Operating System

+* Jacob Birkett, in his project Firefox Native Dark, explores the concept of adaptation however focusing in the exercise of matching against the operating system. https://github.com/spikespaz/firefox-nativedark.
+Jacob have mentioned that his extension gets the accent color from the Windows 10 operating system, which is defined by the user in the Windows Personalization Settings.
+He also informed that his extension can't get the data in Linux.

+# Other

 ## Analysis of Add-ons as a distribution channel

 Since this is an experiment, yet functional within the guides of Mozilla Add-ons framework, I had also the chance to reflect about the actual channel of distribution, the Mozilla Add-ons web site.